Flood restoration works – roads

 Consultant GHD has completed designs to 85% for Byrrill Creek Bridge, Byangum Bridge on Kyogle Road over the Tweed River, and a major scour on Deards Bridge at Doon Doon Road.

-Consultant Bridge Knowledge is now progressing concept designs for a Causeway replacement with a bridge towards the end of Rowlands Creek Road and a causeway replacement at the end of Doon Doon Road.
+Consultant Bridge Knowledge is completing the 100% design drawings for a Causeway replacement with a bridge towards the end of Rowlands Creek Road and a causeway replacement at the end of Doon Doon Road.

 Funding has now been approved for these projects These projects will be released as one tender package in early 2025 with works to commence in March/April 2025.